MicrosoftDocs/windows-itpro-docs/education/windows/deploy-windows-10-in-a-school-district.md

 For more information, see:
 <ul>
 <li><a href="#deploy-and-manage-apps-by-using-intune" data-raw-source="[Deploy and manage apps by using Intune](#deploy-and-manage-apps-by-using-intune)">Deploy and manage apps by using Intune</a></li>
-<li><a href="#deploy-and-manage-apps-by-using-system-center-configuration-manager" data-raw-source="[Deploy and manage apps by using Microsoft Endpoint Configuration Manager](#deploy-and-manage-apps-by-using-system-center-configuration-manager)">Deploy and manage apps by using Microsoft Endpoint Configuration Manager</a></li>
+<li><a href="#deploy-and-manage-apps-by-using-microsoft-endpoint-configuration-manager" data-raw-source="[Deploy and manage apps by using Microsoft Endpoint Configuration Manager](#deploy-and-manage-apps-by-using-microsoft-endpoint-configuration-manager)">Deploy and manage apps by using Microsoft Endpoint Configuration Manager</a></li>
 </ul>
 </td>
 <td></td>